tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/子应用体系_intl_en.md

 - The name and description of the primary application cannot be modified.
 - Subapplications cannot be deleted.
 - Up to 50 subapplications can be created under one VOD account.
-- No separate billing logic (such as billing mode, separate bill generation, and purchase of exclusive resources) can be set for subapplications.
+- No separate billing logic (such as billing mode and separate bill generation) can be set for subapplications.
 All subapplications under a VOD account belong to the same account, and all VOD usage data (including but not limited to VOD billable items such as storage, traffic, transcoding duration, and intelligent video recognition duration) is aggregated for fee calculation and unified billing.

 ## <span id="p3"></span>Console Use Instructions